 “It might have been at the end of the summer, 1941, when I witnessed the first mass shooting in Rogachev.
-I remember that one morning, the order was given to deal with the roadblocks during an execution.
-The entire squadron was concerned by this measure.
+I remember one morning, the order was given to deal with the roadblocks during an execution.
+The entire squadron was involved in this measure.
 I believe that the order was given by our major.
-We walked from our place of residence in Rogachev up to a piece of waste ground to the outskirts of the city.
+We walked from our place of residence in Rogachev up to a piece of waste ground on the outskirts of the city.
 We found empty houses there.
 The zone was deserted, it looked like the steppe.
-There, our group divided and formed a protective square on a zone from 200 to 300 meters.
-We had to look survey this square, to see if people tried to run away.
+There, our group divided and formed a protective square around a zone of about 200-300 meters.
+We had to survey this square, to see if people tried to run away.
 We had the right to fire if necessary.
 The first execution site was 200 meters away from my view.
-There were pits which dated of the time of the Russians.
+There were pits dating back to the time of Soviet rule.
 It was a whole system of pits.
 We remained fixed to our posts nearly thirty minutes before the first Jews arrived.
 It was around 10 o’clock in the morning.
-I could not say how many Jews were brought.
+I could not say how many Jews were taken there.
 They were accompanied by members of the SD.
-There were men and women and some children.
+There were men, women and some children.
 I could see them entering an empty house and being searched.
-I saw them going out from the house, again naked, and taken to pits, always accompanied by the SD. » [Deposition of Rudolf B-M., member of kommando Sonderkommando7b on December 6, 1961, B162-2264]
+I saw them going out of the house, again naked, and taken to pits, still accompanied by the SD."
+[Deposition of Rudolf B-M., member of kommando Sonderkommando7b on December 6, 1961, B162-2264]

-Rogachev is a city located 120 kilometers northwest of Gomel.
-According to the 1939 census, the Jewish population was composed of 4601 people making up more than 30% of the total population.
+Rogachev is a city located 120 km northwest of Gomel.
+According to the 1939 census, the Jewish population was composed of 4,601 people, making up more than 30% of the total population.
 Before the war, the city was already a district center but it was much smaller than today.
-Most of the Jews lived in the city center not far from the synagogue, and were storekeepers.
+Most of the Jews lived in the city center not far from the synagogue, and were mostly shopkeepers.
 The notable Rabbi Yoseph Rosen (1858–1936) was born and raised here.
-After the German attack on the Soviet Union, a great number of refugees arrived in Rogachev, but at the same time, nearly half of Jews managed to escape by their own means.
+After the German attack on the Soviet Union, a great number of refugees arrived in Rogachev, but nearly half of Jews managed to escape by their own means.
 Rogachev was occupied by German forces on August 19, 1941.

 During German occupation, Rogachev was an important seat of several German military and police units.
-As soon as they arrived, several Soviet activists were shot, and among them were also Jews.
+As soon as they arrived, several Soviet activists were shot, including some Jews.

-On September 9, 1941, the Jews were gathered in the building of the power plant, and they were guarded by local policemen.
+On September 9, 1941, the Jews were assembled in the building of the power plant, and were guarded by local policemen.
 A selection was organized and healthy men were taken to a labor camp established in the basement of a former military building.
-For instance, Jews had to clear stone and brick rubbles, as a result of the war destructions.
-To survive, Jews had to perform barter regularly, at their risk of their lives.
+These laborers had to clear rubble from destroyed buildings following the fighting.
+To survive, Jews had to barter regularly, putting their lives at risk.

 After a selection in the ghetto, a first Aktion was organized by a squad of Einsatzkommando 8 based in Gomel, on November 6, 1941.
 The Jews were shot in a long antitank ditch near the Drut river.
-The Jews were forced to undress.
-Then, with the assistance of local policemen, the Germans lined up their victims at the bottom of the ravine in small groups, then shot them in the nape of the neck, as it has been described by witness interviewed by Yahad.
-According to the German Einsatzgruppen report, 2365 Jews were killed that day for their supposed support of the partisans.
+They were forced to undress.
+Then, with the assistance of local policemen, the Germans lined up their victims at the bottom of the ravine in small groups, and shot them in the nape of the neck, as described by a witness interviewed by Yahad.
+According to the German Einsatzgruppen report, 2,365 Jews were killed that day for their supposed support of the partisans.

 A second Aktion was conducted on December 1, 1941, when 72 Jews from the ghetto used for cleaning roads were shot near the villages of Novyi and Staryi Krivsk.
 A third Aktion was conducted on January 1, 1942 near the village of Khatovnia, when 172 Jews were shot.

-Before their retreat, the Germans forced prisoners of war to exhume the pits and burn the bodies.
+Before their retreat, the Germans forced POWs to exhume the pits and burn the bodies.

 Do you have additional information regarding a village that you would like to share with Yahad ?